Amelia Dyer: Murder of Doris Marmon

 Dyer did not travel to Reading, as she had told Marmon.
 She went instead to 76 Mayo Road, Willesden, London, where her 23-year-old daughter Polly was staying.
-There, Dyer quickly found some white edging tape used in dressmaking, wound it twice around the baby's neck, and tied a knot.
+There, Dyer found some white edging tape used in dressmaking, wound it twice around the baby's neck, and tied a knot.
 Death would not have been immediate.
 Dyer later said: "I used to like to watch them with the tape around their neck, but it was soon all over with them."

 Both women allegedly helped to wrap the body in a napkin.
 They kept some of the clothes Marmon had packed; the rest was destined for the pawnbroker.
-Dyer paid the rent to the unwitting landlady and gave her a pair of children's boots as a present for her little girl.
 The following day, Wednesday 1 April 1896, another child, named Harry Simmons, was taken to Mayo Road.
 However, with no spare white edging tape available, the length around Doris's corpse was removed and used to strangle the 13-month-old boy.

 On 2 April, both bodies were stacked into a carpet bag, along with bricks for added weight.
 Dyer then headed for Reading.
 At a secluded spot she knew well near a weir at Caversham Lock, she forced the carpetbag through railings into the River Thames.